jenniferbuz/sci_coding/lessons/lesson0/README.md

 #test_file.txt
 ```

-And we can preview the first few lines of any file with the **less** command.
+And we can quickly view (but not edit) a file with the `less` command.

 ```bash
 less test_file.txt